Back to Articles

 • If the project has an APF: Your loan will likely be sanctioned in 5-7 days.
 The bank doesn't need to check the property papers again; they only need to check your financial papers.

-• If the project has NO APF: RUN.
-If a builder doesn't have an APF from a nationalized bank (SBI, Union Bank), there is a skeleton in the closet—likely a land dispute or illegal floor.
+• If the project has NO APF: Proceed with extreme caution.
+If a builder doesn't have an APF from a nationalized bank (SBI, Union Bank), there is likely a legal issue—such as a land dispute or illegal floor construction.

 2. Eligibility: The "Real" Math (FOIR)